Appendicitis in Children

 - Fever greater than 101.5 degrees F

-- Vomiting or unable to tolerate any food or liquids
+- Vomiting or inability to tolerate any food or liquids

 - Increasing or continuous abdominal pain

-Appendicitis is considered an emergent condition.
-If you think that your child may have appendicitis, please have him evaluated at the Emergency Department.
+Appendicitis is considered an emergent condition, requiring immediate attention.
+If you think that your child may have appendicitis, please have them evaluated at the Emergency Department.

 Reviewed by Edward J. Doolin, MD, FACS, FAAP